 Urgent Need for Therapeutic Progress

-In people with end-stage liver disease, the liver’s natural ability to regenerate itself is compromised to the point where the body can no longer create and maintain a sufficient number of hepatocytes needed to conduct vital biosynthetic, metabolic and detoxifying functions.
+In people with severe liver disease, the liver’s natural ability to regenerate itself is compromised to the point where the body can no longer create and maintain a sufficient number of hepatocytes needed to conduct vital biosynthetic, metabolic and detoxifying functions.
 This results in life-threatening disease complications and high morbidity.

 While liver transplantation is a viable and curative option, many patients are ineligible.
 For those who are eligible, the number of patients who could potentially benefit from transplant are far outstripped by the available supply of donor organs.